wavevision/sprites-constants-generator-plugin/README.md

 Absolute path to directory in which the generated classes will be put.

-#### `replace?: (sprite: string) => RegExp | string`
+#### `replace?: (sprite: string) => [RegExp | string, string]`

-Optional function whose return value will be replaced with empty string in constant name.
-This is useful if you want to omit something in the name.
+Optional sprite name replacer function.
+Return a tuple in which:

+- the first element is a search value
+- the second element is a replacement

+Replaces custom parts of sprite name **before** it is used in generated constants.

 ##### Example